-Community Education staff are encouraged to upgrade their skills by taking SRJC classes and PDA Day workshops.
+Community Education offers a diverse array of subjects to meet the lifelong educational and career needs of the community.
+A limitation is that Community Education classes are only taught in English.
+3.3 Responsiveness to Our Community Community Education staff are encouraged to upgrade their skills by taking SRJC classes and PDA Day workshops.
 Staff have taken advantage of lynda.com and Ed2Go online courses.
 Community Education held staff training during spring break and incorporated professional development into the annual evaluation process and staff meetings.

-3.4 Safety and Emergency Preparedness

-Community Education staff participated in How to Survive an Active Shooter training and the Forum on Safety and Sexual Assault Awareness.
+3.4 Campus Climate and Culture Community Education staff participated in How to Survive an Active Shooter training and the Forum on Safety and Sexual Assault Awareness.